POTLoc: Pseudo-Label Oriented Transformer for Point-Supervised Temporal Action Localization: Experiments

 \textbf{Label sampling}.
 The impact of sampling across different supervision levels is demonstrated in Table \ref{ablation-main}.
 Sampling consistently improves the performance for both pseudo-labels and ground-truth labels.
 When pseudo-labels are utilized, sampling mitigates the noise introduced by imprecise action boundaries.
 Moreover, when using ground-truth labels, sampling encourages higher scores around action centers, encouraging the model to learn meaningful and representative action snippets.
+In other words, sampling selects snippets that are closer to the action centers (often more indicative of the action) while avoiding boundary snippets that can be ambiguous or contain transitional movements not representative of the action.
+Therefore, sampling improves the performance even in the case of training with ground-truth boundaries.
 However, sampling does not enhance performance when the model is supervised with noisy proposals.
 This is primarily because the center of the noisy proposals may not necessarily be close to the center of the action instances.
 In this scenario, sampling may inadvertently lead to a focus on a random video snippet such as background.
+Moreover, Table \ref{radius-table} demonstrates the importance of the sampling strategy with different sampling radius $r$, which $r= \infty$ indicates \textit{no sampling}.

-\textbf{The backbone architecture and losses}.
+\textbf{The backbone architecture}.
 Table \ref{ablation-main} illustrates that the multi-scale transformer when trained with enhanced losses, achieves significantly better results compared to the base model.
 The latter only consists of convolutional layers and is trained with base losses.
 The performance enhancement is consistent across ground-truth, pseudo-labels, and points supervision.
 However, for noisy proposals, the results of different models are comparable.

-\textbf{The feature pyramid}.
 Table \ref{ablation-fpn-level} demonstrates the impact of the number of pyramid levels, denoted by $l$, in POTLoc.
-The model with $l=4$ achieves the highest performance at an IoU of $0.7$ reflecting generation of complete action proposals with the assistance of the feature pyramid.
+The model denoted by $l=0$ incorporates transformer blocks without a feature pyramid, leading to the lowest performance.
+The model with $l=2$ achieves the highest performance at an IoU of $0.7$ reflecting generation of complete action proposals with the assistance of the feature pyramid.
+Our findings suggest that adding more pyramid levels ($l\geq 3$) does not improve the performance further.